 Dr. Boyer earned his medical degree from the University of Texas Health Science Center and completed his residency at the University of Missouri, Columbia Hospital and Clinics.
-As a member of professional organizations such as the American Association of Neurological Surgeons, Congress of Neurological Surgery, Tennessee Medical Association and American Medical Association, Dr. Boyer has given several lectures on presentations on different neurosurgery topics.
+As a member of professional organizations such as the American Association of Neurological Surgeons, Congress of Neurological Surgery, Tennessee Medical Association, and American Medical Association, Dr. Boyer has given several lectures on presentations on different neurosurgery topics.
 He also recently served as president of the Tennessee Neurosurgical Society.
 Dr. Boyer has practiced neurosurgery in Knoxville since 1998.

-Todd B. Abel, MD
+Todd B. Abel

 Dr. Todd B. Abel joined our team in 2005 after serving three years as a neurosurgeon in the US Air Force.
-He is a board certified neurosurgeon and associated with the University of Tennessee Medical Center and East Tennessee Children’s Hospital.
+He is a board-certified neurosurgeon and associated with the University of Tennessee Medical Center and East Tennessee Children’s Hospital.
 He is also a clinical instructor at the University of Tennessee Graduate School of Medicine.

 Dr. Abel earned his medical degree from Loma Linda University and completed his residency at Indiana University.
-His special interests are in spine surgery and tethered cord syndrome, and has completed research, presentations and published writing on these topics.
+His special interests are in spine surgery and tethered cord syndrome, and has completed research, presentations, and published writing on these topics.
 He is a member of the American Association of Neurological Surgeons and the Congress of Neurological Surgery.
 Dr. Abel’s military background brings a new perspective to our practice.

-James A. Killeffer, MD
+James A. Killeffer

 Dr. James Killeffer has practiced neurosurgery in Knoxville since 1997.
 He is Board Certified by the American Board of Neurological Surgery and is a Fellow of the American Association of Neurological Surgeons.
 He grew up in Knoxville and graduated from the University of Tennessee with Honors in 1987.
 He completed medical school at the University of Tennessee in Memphis, completed a general surgery internship at the University of Tennessee Graduate School of Medicine, and completed his neurosurgical residency at West Virginia University, where he joined their faculty as an Instructor in Neurosurgery.
 He returned to Knoxville to join his father in practice at University Neurosurgery, PC.

 Dr. Killeffer became a full-time member of the faculty of the University of Tennessee Graduate School of Medicine in 2006.
-His duties there as Chief of the Division of Neurosurgery and Assistant Professor of Surgery include directing resident and medical student education, and participating in neurosurgery-related research.
+His duties there as Chief of the Division of Neurosurgery and Assistant Professor of Surgery include directing resident and medical student education and participating in neurosurgery-related research.

-He has published articles on numerous topics including cervical spine anatomy, spinal imaging, intracranial subdural hematoma, brain tumors, spinal anomalies, intravenous nutrition, and the socioeconomic aspects neurosurgery.
+He has published articles on numerous topics including cervical spine anatomy, spinal imaging, intracranial subdural hematoma, brain tumors, spinal anomalies, intravenous nutrition, and the socio-economic aspects of neurosurgery.
 Currently, he is collaborating with members of the Engineering Department at the University of Tennessee and with engineers in the private sector in research involving cerebrospinal fluid flow dynamics and the kinematics of brain trauma.
 He also is working with engineers to develop implants to improve the treatment of cerebrospinal fluid circulation disorders.